Sevangmb/aujourdhuirpg/README.md

 ## Style Guidelines

 The visual style of Aujourd'hui RPG is designed to be calm, immersive, and modern, using a customizable theme via CSS variables in `src/app/globals.css`.
+The primary font used is 'Montserrat'.

 ## Contributing